What is Terraform? The Definitive Guide to Infrastructure as Code

 The Perils of Manual Infrastructure

-- Human Error: It's easy to misconfigure a security group or forget a step.
+- Human Error: Easy to misconfigure security groups or forget steps

-- Snowflake Environments: No two environments are truly identical, leading to "it worked on my machine" problems.
+- Snowflake Environments: No two environments are identical

-- Slow Velocity: Deployments and rollbacks take hours or days, crippling development speed.
+- Slow Velocity: Deployments take hours or days

-- Lack of Auditing: It's difficult to track who changed what and when.
+- Lack of Auditing: Difficult to track changes and compliance

 Infrastructure as Code (IaC) is the practice of managing and provisioning computing infrastructure through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.